aramin/rbbt-fnk-doge/README.md

-`swiperBemBlockName` | string | set the block-part of the css-class name for swiper-options `extractSliderElement` | function | function which returns element to slide `extractCaption` | function | function which returns the description of the slide
+`swiperBemBlockName` | string | set the block-part of the css-class name for swiper-options `extractSliderElement` | function | function which returns element to slide `extractCaption` | function | function which returns the description of the slide `extractHashnavToken` | function | function which returns the hashnav token

 ## CSS Classes (optional):